nseadlc-2020/package-todo-cli-task/README.md

 Deleted todo #3
 ```

-Attempting to delete a non-existent todo item will display an error message.
+Attempting to delete a non-existent todo item should display an error message.

 ```
 $ node todo.js del 5
 Error: todo #5 does not exist.
 Nothing deleted.
 ```

-### Mark todo item as completed
+### 5. Mark a todo item as completed

 Use the `done` command to mark a todo item as completed by its number.